 The National Flood Insurance Program gives homeowners access to federally supported flood insurance.
-NFIP insurance is available to anyone living in both high-risk and low to moderate-to-low-risk areas.
-Premiums start as low as $119 per year for low risk areas to $1,027 in high risk areas.
+NFIP insurance is available to any homeowner, regardless of flood risk, and offers up to $250,000 in building coverage and $100,000 in contents coverage.

 Private flood insurance

-Private flood insurance also covers the structure of your home and its contents from water damage, except it receives no support from the federal government.
-Instead, private flood insurers are for-profit companies that either rely on a reinsurer or money collected from premiums to pay out damages.
-The waiting time to begin coverage is only 25 days, less time than it takes for NFIP coverage to take effect.
+Private flood insurance also covers the structure of your home and its contents from flood damage, except it receives no support from the federal government.
+Instead, private flood insurers are companies that either rely on a reinsurer or money collected from premiums to cover losses.

 How much does flood insurance cost?